 - feeling anxious and irritable

-Signs and symptoms of menopause usually tell most women that they’ve started the menopausal transition.
+Signs and symptoms of menopause usually tell most people that they’ve started the menopausal transition.
 In some circumstances, your doctor may recommend blood tests to check your hormone levels.

-The management and treatment of menopausal symptoms will depend on the woman, her stage of life, relationships and general health and wellbeing.
+The management and treatment of menopausal symptoms will depend on the individual, stage of life, relationships and general health and wellbeing.

 Treatment focuses on relieving symptoms and may include lifestyle changes, hormone therapy, vaginal estrogen to relieve dryness, and prescription medications.